Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,271.997687,278.693237.md

 ### Transcript

-> and question 1 what is wrong with your face is that you mom
+> and question 1 what is wrong with your face is that you mom sorry about that yeah someone's asking